Unit price list

 Once a UPL is added to the library, you can

-link products and product unit prices, for each product that may be relevant to your customer contracts.
+link products and define product unit prices, for each product that may be relevant to your customer contracts.
 Products on the unit price list may include maintenance materials, spare parts or cleaning agents, but also catering products for example.
 In any case, the selection of products depends on the type of customers and/or regions you are defining the unit price list for.
 See

 Linked products for more information on the links.

-When you are satisfied that the unit price list (and related data) is configured correctly, you can set its status from In preparation to Active.
+When you are satisfied that a unit price list (and related data) is configured correctly, you can set its status from In preparation to Active.
 Unit price lists that are no longer relevant can be Ended and subsequently Archived.

 Benefits: the use of a Unit price lists library will facilitate the work of sales and contract managers when they are linking products to a customer contract.

 | The Unit price list is just the starting point for your contract negotiations.
-The actual product prices that will be agreed for a specific customer contract can deviate from the price in the unit price list.
-These contractually agreed prices are defined by the contract specific lists and contract specific exceptions. |
+Unit price lists can be linked to a customer contract for further customization.
+The actual product prices that will be agreed for a specific customer contract can therefore deviate from the standard price in the unit price list.
+These contractually agreed prices are defined by the contract price lists and their linked price list products and any product exceptions. |